 pip3 install virtualenv

-Create a new virtual environment for our Odoo installation with:
+Create a new Python virtual environment for the Odoo installation with:

 cd /opt/odoo virtualenv odoo11-venv

 pip3 install -r odoo11/requirements.txt

 If you encounter any compilation errors during the installation, make sure that you installed all of the required dependencies listed in the

 Once the installation is completed deactivate the environment and switch back to your sudo user using the following commands: